 My son Lloyd has a severe learning disability and he receives a personal budget (Direct Payment) from his Local Authority to pay for his 24/7 care needs.
 An essential part of that care involves staying overnight.

-Lloyd will require addition funds to his personal budget to cover these new costs.
+Lloyd will require additional funds to his personal budget to cover these new costs.
 I have contacted the Local Authority with back pay details.
 They did not respond.

 After a number of months and a variety of different approaches I've still not received any response from them.
 I am very disappointed that they haven't responded.